spintactics/Investing-Guide/README.md

   * Appetite for risk.
 Stocks are more volatiles than ETFs.
 A stock can drop as much as 15% in a day.
 Can you stomach that?
   * Do not buy a stock because of hype.
 Spend a lot of time vetting the company.
 Professional investors will track hundreds of companies, but will only hold around 7 stocks at a time.
 That is the level of research you must do
+  * You must continue to track news and updates on the company

   ```yaml
   You must do thorough research yourself on a stock you wish to buy